 Kerala is situated on the southwestern tip of the Indian mainland on the Arabian Sea.
-The state extends between the latitude 10°00 North and longitude 76°25 East.
+The state extends between the latitude 10°00 North and longitude 76°25 east.
 Kerala is bound by the Arabian Sea on the west, Karnataka on the north and northeast, and Tamil Nadu on the east.

 According to the geographical features, the state can be divided into hills and valleys, midland plains and coastal belts.

-After the decline of Cholas in the 11th century, gradually political power in the state went into the hands of the Zamorin of Calicut.
-In 1496, Vasco da Gama became the first European to find a route to India through sea and started a long-time fight for the power in this region between the Portuguese, British, and Dutch.
-This fight marginalized the local powers, though the Zamorin made a fight back in the early 17th century when they gained the external support from the Dutch and British in return for trading rights from Kerala.
+After the decline of Cholas in the 11th century, gradually political power in the state went into the hands of the Zamorins of Calicut.
+In 1496, Vasco da Gama became the first European to find a route to India through the sea and started a long-time fight for the power in this region between the Portuguese, British, and Dutch.
+This fight marginalized the local powers, though the Zamorins made a fight back in the early 17th century when they gained the external support from the Dutch and British in return for trading rights from Kerala.

 For a brief period in the middle of 18th century AD, Travancore, with the help of petty kingdoms, tried to control the political power of Kerala.
-Haider Ali and Tipu Sultan also tried to annex the areas in the south of Travancore, but could not fulfil their dream as they were attacked by the British from the east and had to withdraw.
+Haider Ali and Tipu Sultan also tried to annex the areas in the south of Travancore, but could not fulfill their dream as they were attacked by the British from the east and had to withdraw.
 The local chieftains in Kerala looked up to the British to save them from the wrath of Tipu and consequently the British took control of the forts previously held by Tipu.
 After Tipu's first defeat by the British, the Seringpatnam Treaty brought all the captured parts of Kerala directly under the British and Travancore and Kochi became princely states under the British.